Decomposing the Dynamics of the Lorenz 1963 model using Unstable Periodic Orbits: Averages, Transitions, and

-We find that higher period orbits have a major role in reproducing the invariant measure of the system.
-In fact, not only the trajectory is shadowed for most of the time by UPOs with period greater than $5.5$ (Fig. \ref{percentagetime_period.jpg}), but we also observe a positive correlation between occupancy ratio and UPOs period (Fig. \ref{error_bar_occupancy}).
-This is even more interesting if we note that longer period UPOs are less represented in the database we considered (Fig. \ref{period_istogram}).
-We also remark that for $T<5.5$ the average occupancy ratio has a magnitude of $10^{-1}$, while for $T>5.5$ the average is of order 1 (See Fig. \ref{distribution_occupancy}).\\
+We define the \textit{shadowing time} of a UPO as the total amount of time that the UPO spends shadowing the chaotic trajectory.
+More precisely, if the UPO ${U}_k$ is selected as shadowing orbit $t_k$ times, its shadowing time will be $r_k=t_k*dt$ .
+This quantity is a good indicator for the absolute shadowing time, but it does not take into account the length of the UPO.
+Longer period UPOs correspond to a longer trajectory in phase space.
+We then introduce the \textit{occupancy ratio} for the UPO $U_k$, defined as $o_k= \frac{t_k}{T_k/dt} $ with $T_k$ being the period of the UPO.
+In this way we are able to measure the shadowing time normalised over the period of the UPO.
+An occupancy ratio much larger than one indicates that it is likely that a large portion of the UPO has shadowed the trajectory at least once.

+One could interpret the trace formula given in Eq. \ref{trace_formula} as suggesting that on the average low period orbits should dominate in terms of shadowing a chaotic trajectory, because the statistical weight of long period orbits is exponentially suppressed.
+Instead, as shown in Fig. \ref{error_bar}, the shadowing time increases with the period of the UPOs, while the occupancy ratio remains the same.
+This means that, by and large, all the UPOs are selected to shadow the chaotic trajectory with the same weighting, independently of their period.
+However, since the number of periodic orbits grows exponentially with the period (see Fig. \ref{period_istogram}) longer orbits overall dominate, as shown in Fig. \ref{cumulative}.